matwasilewski/tech-demos/README.md

 # Tech Demos

 This is my repository where I implement POC of concepts.
+Look into `services/` directory for more details.